 Benefits of Amino Acids and Where to Find Them

 There are many possible benefits of supplementing amino acids and getting them from your food.
 Possible benefits include improvement of mood and sleep, preventing muscle loss, and maintaining overall production and function of essential things such as histamines, collagen, immune system, and energy levels.
 However, more studies need to be conducted in order to say the effects of supplementing amino acids are concrete.
 The best way to ensure you get all of the essential amino acids your body needs is through eating complete protein sources.
 Foods that are considered a complete protein source are meat, seafood, eggs, and dairy products.
 Thankfully, for those who are vegan or vegetarian, there are also plant-based options for complete protein sources.
 These include quinoa, soy, and buckwheat.
 If you aren't able to eat these foods for whatever reason, don't worry.
 You can also eat multiple different foods that are not complete proteins, but that contain one or more of the essential amino acids.
+Our Kalumi BEAUTYfood bars contain all but one of the 9 essential amino acids and are a great way to get your daily collagen intake containing 12 grams of hydrolyzed marine collagen and 15 grams of protein.
+They also contain other beauty-boosting foods like sweet potato (containing vitamin A and vitamin C), and cocoa butter (containing polyphenols and flavonoids).
+The formula is designed to help absorb and retain collagen and can be a great way to support your overall wellness.
 It's important to stress the fact that eating a clean, balanced diet is the key to ensuring you get all of the essential amino acids, as well as maintaining an overall healthy body.
-If you are getting enough protein, and eating lots of fruits and vegetables, you'll be just fine.
+If you are getting enough protein and eating lots of fruits and vegetables, you'll be just fine.

 These statements have not been evaluated by the Food and Drug Administration.Sources: